kodecocodes/i9t/app-thinning/app-thinning.markdown

 You'll occasionally come back to this output to see your progress as you whittle the app down to size.

-Although it's won't show the exact size of the IPA you'll submit to the App Store, it'll give you a good idea of your success.
+Although it won't show the exact size of the IPA you'll submit to the App Store, it'll give you a good idea of your success.

 ## Slicing up app slicing